7 iconic tourist attractions every kid should see before they grow up

 The combination of natural beauty and the history of several indigenous groups who lived on the land makes the Navajo National Monument and the surrounding areas a must-do trip with your kids.
 The Hopi, San Juan Southern Paiute, Zuni, and Navajo are tribes that have inhabited the canyons of Arizona and New Mexico for centuries, evidenced most dramatically in the cliff dwellings at Navajo National Monument.

-PLAN A VISIT: Tips for a Trip to Navajo National Monument (and Navajo and Hopi Lands)
+PLAN A VISIT: Tips for a trip to Navajo National Monument (and Navajo and Hopi lands)

 To learn more about the Native American experience past and present, head to the Navajo Code Talker Museum, which details the vital role of Navajo Code Talkers to transmit strategic military information during World War II.
 In Page, Arizona, the Navajo Village Heritage Center showcases authentic Navajo food, Plains Indian dance performances, and traditional storytelling.